OCA/queue/queue_job/readme/USAGE.rst

        self.write({"state": "done"})
        return True

+When a failure happens in a graph of jobs, the execution of the jobs that depend on the failed job stops.
+They remain in a state ``wait_dependencies`` until their "parent" job is successful.
+This can happen in two ways: either the parent job retries and is successful on a second try, either the parent job is manually "set to done" by a user.
+In these two cases, the dependency is resolved and the graph will continue to be processed.
+Alternatively, the failed job and all its dependent jobs can be canceled by a user.
+The other jobs of the graph that do not depend on the failed job continue their execution in any case.

 Note: ``delay()`` must be called on the delayable, chain, or group which is at the top of the graph.
 In the example above, if it was called on ``group_a``, then ``group_b`` would never be delayed (but a warning would be shown).